codingburgas/Star-Gazers/README.md

 ## 🖥️ About
 <p align="center">
-This is our quiz game from which you can learn some interesting facts about Space.
-Here you're going to be asked simple quiestions about our Solar system and in the end of the quiz you can see your score.
+Welcome to our exciting quiz game all about space!
+Get ready to journey through our solar system and uncover some awesome facts.
+Answer some fun and easy questions, and see how well you do at the end.
+Let's blast off into the cosmos together!
 </p>

 <hr>